UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 portion to work on.

-An offer request to an **Allocator** can lead to offers with multiple offerparts, potentially coming from different sub-providers (OSDM compliant or not).
+An offer request to an **Allocator** can lead to offers with multiple `OfferParts`, potentially coming from different sub-providers (OSDM compliant or not).
 However, in preparing offers with multiple offer parts for the API consumer, the **Distributors** must follow the following rules :